GoUpNumber/gun.fun/src/bet/offer-tutorial.md

 ### The Oracle has attested to the wrong thing

-All you can do is publicaly shame the operator of the oracle.
+All you can do is publicly shame the operator of the oracle.

 ### Something else